 Test Description: The purpose of the FM Adjacent Channel Selectivity Test is to measure the ability of the device under test receiver to reject interference from individual undesired signals while receiving various levels of desired signal.
-The desired carrier signal will be at 29.000 MHz, modulated at 1000 Hz, and the offending signal will be located at adjacent nearby frequencies with 400-Hz modulation.
-(NOTE: The SINAD Test in must be performed before this test can be completed.)
+The desired carrier signal will be at 29.000 MHz, modulated at 1000 Hz, and the offending signal will be located at adjacent nearby frequencies with 400 Hz modulation.
 The greater the number in dB, the better the rejection.

+Frequency Preamplifier Frequency Spacing Adjacent-channel Notes

+rejection

-Frequency Preamplifier Frequency Spacing Adjacent channel rejection Notes 29.0 MHz On 20 kHz 81.0 dB
+29.0 MHz On 20 kHz 81 dB

+52.0 MHz On 20 kHz 78 dB